 Conserve Energy and Save Water

-We might not use a lot of heat or water in the winter, but in the summer our energy consumption soars.
-It is important to conserve, for both the earth and our wallets.
+Although Phoenix residents might not use a lot of heat or water in the winter, energy consumption in the summer soars.
+It is important to conserve—for both the planet and your wallet.